 Legal billing solutions can be a stand-alone offering or can be included as part of your case and matter management software.

-Legal workers face 3 big dangers when it comes to time-tracking and billing.
+Legal workers face 3 big dangers when it comes to legal time-tracking and billing.

 - Overestimating time.
 This is the most serious mistake you can make when billing: even if you aren’t sued for malpractice, overcharging your clients can wreck your firm’s reputation.
 Clients who feel their bills are artificially bloated are also less likely to pay up.

 - Underestimating time.
-If you’re not taking careful notes about your time use, the only way to avoid the first problem is to deliberately underestimate your time.
+If you’re not taking careful notes about your time use, the only way to avoid the first problem is to underestimate your time deliberately.
 But of course, this leads to financial problems, the feeling that you’re always spinning your wheels, and senior management who are dissatisfied with your output.

 - Wasting time.
 If you want to avoid both of those extremes, the only option is to track your time meticulously.
 Should any problems arise, you’ll have an ironclad record of how you’ve spent your time.
 However, this can open the door to another problem: you’re spending more time tracking your hours than you are doing billable legal work.
 Instead of creating a strong legal strategy, you’re endlessly editing spreadsheets and invoices.